 - Dried fruit and veggies: Dried produce can be a great snack as well or for topping cereal and oatmeal.
 Just watch for added sugar.

 - Canned vegetables: It’s always a good idea to have canned veggies on hand.
-Watch for added salt and try to find BPA-free cans.
+Watch for added salt.
 Don’t forget some tomatoes which work well in a lot of recipes including simple sauces.

 Grains